-In this chapter, we have explored various definitions of the nonprofit sector, outlined the size and scope of it, and compared its characteristics and economic significance with those of the business and governmental sectors.
-We have also summarized the sources of income available to nonprofits and identified key historic trends in these data.
+In this chapter, we explored various definitions of the nonprofit sector, outlined the size and the scope of it, and compared its characteristics and economic significance with those of the business and the governmental sectors.
+We also summarized the sources of income available to nonprofits and identified key historic trends in this data.

 The diversity of the nonprofit sector makes it difficult for practitioners and academics to reach a consensus on what constitutes the full scope of the sector.
 It is therefore necessary to pay careful attention to the terminology when researching sector trends.
-Each term carries a unique meaning, and each way of capturing the size and scope of nonprofits presents only one perspective on the sector.
+Each term carries a unique meaning, and each way of capturing the size and the scope of the nonprofits presents only one perspective on the sector.
 Among all the sources of income, individual philanthropy is obviously the most important source for fundraisers to monitor.
 Individual giving (including that offered in the form of bequests) has historically risen steadily in terms of its inflation-adjusted dollar values.
-It fell in 2008 as a consequence of the downturn in the economy, but the long-term trend remains upward.
-By contrast, giving expressed as a proportion of individual disposable income has remained static for more than fifty years.
-A significant challenge for fundraisers in the future will be both to increase the dollar value of giving and to increase its overall share of household expenditure.
+By contrast, giving expressed as a proportion of individual disposable income has remained static for over 50 years.
+A significant challenge for fundraisers in the future will be to both increase the dollar value of giving and also to increase its overall share of household expenditure.